 PCR test sensitivity is low, so consider pre-test probability, especially in evaluating negative results, and recommend self-quarantine for those with a high-risk exposure and/or symptoms.

-For any meeting criteria for evaluation of COVID-19, clinicians are encouraged to contact and collaborate with their state or local health department.
+For any patients meeting criteria for evaluation of COVID-19, contact and collaborate with state or local health department.